thecartercenter/nemo-docs/content/getstarted/getstarted.rst

 ===============

-Below are the steps required to create a new mission (Admin access required), create a new form, add question to the form, then deploy the form.
+Below are the steps required to create a new mission (Admin access required), create a new form, add questions to the form, then deploy the form.

 Create a mission